Why Trans Awareness Week Is Important

 So awareness is about pushing back against those lies and telling the truth about who we are.
 That we’re no threat to cisgendered women, and never have been.
 That our rights are not in conflict with womens’ rights.

 The U.K. media have, for a long time, been institutionally transphobic.
 Pretty much every one.
-And with articles about trans people increasing 770% in the last decade it’s easy to see that the impact will be incredibly negative.
+And with articles about trans people increasing 770% in the last decade it’s easy to see that the impact has been incredibly negative.

-And now media in the U.S. is following suit.
+And media in the U.S. has following suit.
 The New York Times has published some appalling articles full of unchallenged lies and propaganda.

-One day we will get there.
-But right now we need Trans Awareness Week to present ourselves and our lived experiences properly, to tell our stories in our own words, to give young people the language and vocabulary to be able to describe themselves and to show a positive representation of trans people to the world to combat the lies being spread by those hostile to us.
+This is why we need events like Trans Awareness Week, Trans Day of Visibility and the newly created Trans History Week.
+They give us an opportunity to talk about our lived experiences and our needs in board rooms, offices and schools.
+To tell our stories in our own words, to give young people the language and vocabulary to be able to describe themselves and to show a positive representation of trans people to the world.

 Of course positive representation is not the ultimate goal.
 Complete emancipation of all trans people is the goal.
 Total equality is the goal.

 Some may say that’s a pipe dream.
-And yes we first need to get to a point where trans people aren’t terrified to be out.
-But just because something is hard doesn’t mean we can’t try to achieve it.
+And yes we first need to get to a point where trans people aren’t terrified to go out.
+But just because something is hard doesn’t mean we can’t strive to achieve it.

 But these things will only happen if we all work together.
 And the first step is for everyone to see that we’re just ordinary people, and to not feel threatened by us.